dalia-ai-sol/dalia-ai-sdk/README.md

 - **Good Time to Buy?**: Provides an analysis of market data for a coin and determines if it is a good time to buy a coin or not.
 ---

+### Upcoming Features:
+- **NEWS**: The AI agent will now be able to summarize and extract insights from News articles.

 ## 🚀 Getting Started

 ### Prerequisites